ZAPtronCoder/RANDOM-STUPID-IDEAS/Syndictive/SYN Iron's update.md

       - Pierces targets.
       - Can bounce 5 times, loses half of its speed every bounce.
       - Has a lifespan of 10 seconds.
+      - Can hit the same target on a 0.5sec cooldown.
+      - Effected by *Guiding*.
+    - *Harness the power of ether to pester foes.*
+3. <u>Etheric Fireball</u>
+    - Stats:
+      - long cast
+      - 3sec cooldown
+      - 75 mana cost
+      - epic
+      - 3sec cast time
+    - Info:
+      - Casts a large, slow projectile that functions similarly to base ISS fireball.
+      - Does 8E-DMG (effected by area damage falloff) and 3M-DMG (not effected by damage falloff).
+      - Has a 5×5×5 explosion radius.
+      - Does not damage terrain.
+      - Leaves a wake of ether flame particles.
+      - Effected greatly by gravity.
+      - Effected by *Guiding*.
+    - *Harness the power of ether to demolish foes and those around them.*

 </details>